California Legislature amends pro-worker law after influx of requests for exemption

 On August 18th last year the Governor of California signed into law Assembly bill N0.5 (AB5).
 This law essentially limits an employer`s ability to classify workers as independent contractors.
 The law accomplishes this by providing a stricter guideline used to determine who can be labeled as an independent contractor.
 With a few exemptions, anyone not able to meet specified guidelines is expected to receive the same benefits and protections as a regular employee.

 When the law was passed, it was championed as a victory for the working people.
-However, it was not too late until the law started squeezing the same people it was meant to write.
-I previously wrote about Vox media, which after championing the law, announced it was going to cut jobs.
+However, it was not too late until the law started squeezing the same people it was meant to help.
+I previously wrote about Vox Media, which after championing the law, announced it was going to cut jobs.
 So many other individuals who wished to work independently also worried about the loss of their independence.
 And to some in the gig economy, being classified as employees meant they lose the benefits of scheduling flexibility.

 More than a year later since the law was passed, it is easy to see that the law has failed to achieve its intended purposes.
 But instead of admitting this failure of policy, legislators have instead made numerous amendments, providing exemptions to professions that have called for them.